Clicks to Bricks: Why Direct to Consumer Brands Open Retail Spaces

 BRING YOUR DTC BRAND IN-Store WITH MORGAN LI

 At Morgan Li, we transform spaces.
 Whether that’s a traditional big box or a rapidly growing direct-to-consumer brand, you need a partner who knows the bricks-and-mortar space.
 That’s where we come in.
 With eight decades of experiences in retail, and some of the biggest names in DTC on our list of partners, we deliver your vision on time and on budget.

 Over the past few years, Morgan Li has worked with DTC players across the nation to provide fixtures, furniture, and graphics built to provide guests with an unforgettable place to shop.

 Startups and expanding brands like Brooklinen, Away, The Sill, and more have all trusted us to build unforgettable shopping experiences during their push to open physical retail spaces.
 Here are just some of the projects we’ve completed:

 - Luggage brand Away turns to Morgan Li for Dallas, Houston, and Boston

-- Brooklinen launches Manhattan flagship with help of Morgan Li
+- Brooklinen launches Brooklyn flagship with help of Morgan Li

 - The Sill enters Chicago and trusts Morgan Li to create the space.